Accord-Project/bsdd/README1.md

 Breakdown of main entities by status.

--   Despite the endpoint being listed as \"test\", most objects are \"Active\"
+-   Despite the endpoint being listed as "test", most objects are "Active"
 -   We also noticed that some Domains lack any value!

 | status   | Classification | ClassificationProperty | Domain | Property |